-With AARP’s term plan, you run the risk of outliving the policy and not receiving any actual death benefit.
+With AARP’s term plan, you risk outliving the policy and not receiving any death benefit.

-Prior to an insured’s 80th birthday, term coverage can be converted to whole life.
-However, the age-based premiums will be much higher and the coverage amount lower than if a whole life policy had been purchased from the beginning.
+Term coverage can be converted to whole life before an insured’s 80th birthday.
+However, the age-based premiums will be much higher, and the coverage amount will be lower than if a whole-life policy had been purchased from the beginning.

-For younger applicants in particular, the premiums for AARP’s term coverage are lower than most whole life final-expense policies.
+For younger applicants, the premiums for AARP’s term coverage are lower than most whole-life final-expense policies.

-Compared to similar term life insurance rates from other companies, though, AARP rates are nothing special.
+However, compared to similar term life insurance rates from other companies, AARP rates are nothing special.

 An insurer offering term coverage can afford to charge lower premiums because there is a good chance it will never have to pay out any death benefit.